Creating Connectors

 Connecting to Other Systems

-Connectors are implemented as Mendix modules with a focus on connecting to other systems.
-Connectors can make use of any of the platform-supported protocols like SOAP, REST, OData, or Catalog.
+Connectors are implemented as Mendix modules focused on connecting to other systems.
+They can use any of the platform-supported protocols like SOAP, REST, OData, or Catalog.

-They can also be used to package a Java library provided by the other system to make the connection.
-These Java library functions can be exposed via Java actions as custom microflow activities (see How to Build Microflow Actions with Java).
+Connectors can also be used to package a Java library provided by the other system to make the connection.
+These Java library functions can be exposed via Java actions as custom microflow activities.
 This makes it simpler for Mendix developers without in-depth knowledge about third-party integrations to use these connectors in their business logic.

 Connecting Mendix Apps to Mendix Apps

-This chart shows the available solutions for when you want to connect Mendix apps to other Mendix apps:
+This table shows the solutions you can use when you want to connect Mendix apps to other Mendix apps:

 Category Solution